-5. Clean the cooling system filler cap (1) and inspect the seal (2).
+- 4. Remove the filler cap.
+Check that the coolant level is within 25 mm (1.0 inch) of the bottom of the filler pipe.
+Clean the cooling system filler cap (1) and inspect the seal (2).
 If the seal is damaged, discard the old filler cap and install a new filler cap.
 If the seal is not damaged, use a suitable pressurizing pump in order to pressure test the filler cap.
 The correct pressure is stamped on the face of the filler cap.
-If the filler cap does not retain the correct pressure, replace the filler cap.

-Install the cooling system filler cap.

-6. Start the engine and run the engine.
+If the filler cap does not retain the correct pressure, replace the filler cap. - 5.
+Install the cooling system filler cap. - 6.
+Start the engine and operate the engine.
 Inspect the cooling system for leaks.
 Ensure that the cooling system operates at the correct temperature.

-Cooling System Coolant - Change (Inhibitor)
+Cooling System Coolant -Change (Inhibitor)